 Medical Board Certifications

-- Community-based psychoeducation and resilience-focused interventions
+- Family and community-based psychoeducation and resilience-focused interventions

 - Top Doctors, Los Angeles Magazine, 2021